1998 Copa Merconorte

-The 1998 Copa Merconorte was an association football tournament held in 1998.
+The 1998 Copa Merconorte was the 1st edition of association football tournament Copa Merconorte held in 1998.
 Atlético Nacional of Colombia beat Deportivo Cali also of Colombia in the final.

 Originally, this tournament was to start on 1 September 1998 (the group stage lasting until 25 November), with 16 teams divided into 4 groups of 4.
 Those 16 teams included 3 Mexican teams, América, Cruz Azul and Guadalajara.

 However, the Mexican Football Federation insisted on including Toluca and Necaxa, the two finalists of the 1998 Summer season, instead of América and Guadalajara, who had been chosen for their popular support.
 No agreement could be reached, and on 20 August the Mexican teams withdrew.
 The organization then decided to remove the two teams from the USA (D.C.
 United and Los Angeles Galaxy) as well, include a fourth Colombian team (América de Cali) and play with 3 groups of 4.

+Participants

 Group stage

+According to the original draw in march of 1998, these are the groups of competition: